FIRST EDITION: OCTOBER 2025

 MASTER'S OBJECTIVES

-- Master the science and technology of fermentation to understand, optimize, and apply fermentation processes in foods and beverages.
+- Master the science and technology of fermentation by developing skills and using scientific methodologies to understand, optimize, and apply fermentation processes to food and beverages

-- Promote sustainability and innovation by designing fermentation practices that optimize resources and respect biodiversity.
+- Promote sustainability and innovation in the food industry by designing fermentation practices that respect microbial biodiversity, optimize resources, reduce environmental impact, and respond to the demands of a changing global market

-- Foster interdisciplinary and collaborative approaches by integrating biotechnology, culinary sciences, and sociology to create innovative solutions.
+- Foster an interdisciplinary and collaborative perspective, training professionals capable of integrating knowledge in biotechnology, culinary sciences, anthropology, and sociology to create innovative solutions in the field of food.

 PROFESSIONAL OPPORTUNITIES

-Upon completing the Master's, you will be prepared to take on key roles in various areas related to food fermentation, culinary innovation, and food sustainability.
-Some professional opportunities include:
+Upon completing the Master’s Degree in Food Fermentation, , graduates will be prepared to assume strategic roles in various sectors within food fermentation, culinary innovation, and sustainable food systems.
+Career paths may include:

 Food and Biotechnological Industry